 Marc Turner was born in Toronto, Canada, but grew up in England.
-He graduated from Lincoln College, Oxford University, in 1996 with a BA (Hons) in law, and subsequently joined a top ten law firm in the City of London.
-Following the sale of his debut epic fantasy novel, When the Heavens Fall, he started writing full-time.
+He graduated from Lincoln College, Oxford University, in 1996 with a BA (Hons) in law, and subsequently joined a top-ten law firm in the City of London.
+Following the sale of his debut epic fantasy novel, he started writing full-time.

 Why writing?
 Because it is the only work he knows where daydreaming isn’t frowned upon, and because he has learned from bitter experience that he cannot not write.
 He writes fast-paced novels with a liberal sprinkling of humour, peopled by characters that stay in the memory.

-He lives in Durham, England, with his wife and son.
+Marc lives in Durham, England, with his wife and son.